 - Do whatever is necessary to avoid a felony criminal conviction.

-How is Battery on an Officer Defined
+How is Assault on an Officer Defined

 - The defendant knows that the alleged victim was a law enforcement officer; and